-The Regional Water Authority laboratory maintains a rigorous training program for all staff members to ensure that data obtained either meets or exceeds all regulatory requirements.
-Training is provided internally and externally to assure that adequate knowledge and skills are developed by the analysts to provide the level of expertise that is required in the profession.
-In addition, it is management’s commitment that all personal are trained to understand the quality documentation, and how to implement the policies and procedures to their work.
+The Regional Water Authority laboratory maintains a rigorous training program for all staff members and employees.
+This ensures that data obtained either meets or exceeds all regulatory requirements.
+Training is provided both internally and externally to assure that adequate knowledge and skills are developed.
+This helps the analysts provide the level of expertise that is required in the profession.

-All new hires are given the QA/QC plan along with the Standard Operating Procedures and EPA approved methods of interest to review.
-At this point, either the Laboratory Manager or their designee will review the information provided to the individual and be available for questions or concerns.
+All new hires are given the QA/QC plan, Standard Operating Procedures and EPA approved methods of interest to review.
+At this point, the Laboratory Manager or their designee will review the information provided and be available for questions or concerns.

 Working With Trainers